-In terms of fabrics for non-medical-grade options, there is some evidence to suggest that certain materials are better than others; a synthetic fabric blend isn't as effective as cotton.
-However, if you're set on wearing a gaiter, finding a close-fitting cotton one can be challenging.
-And how you wear your face covering matters considerably.
-According to the World Health Organization, it should fit snugly over your nose and mouth without slipping down until you’re ready to take it off.
-Most gaiters are made of polyester or a polyester/spandex blend since it's stretchier, allowing for a closer fit.
-To make a gaiter a more effective option, consider doubling up the fabric.
+The best facial covering is an N95 full stop, but those are generally reserved for healthcare workers.
+For non-medical-grade options, certain materials are better than others; a synthetic fabric blend isn't as effective as cotton.
+However, if you're set on wearing a gaiter, finding a close-fitting cotton one is near impossible.
+It’s also important to take into account that how you wear your face covering matters considerably.
+The CDC recommends that any face covering should fit snugly over your nose and mouth without slipping down until you’re ready to take it off.
+That’s why you’ll find that most gaiters are made of polyester or a polyester/spandex blend since it's stretchier, allowing for a closer fit.
+To make a gaiter a more effective option, look for one of the following: a double-layer design, one with an included filter, or an extra-long gaiter that can be folded over for additional coverage.

-Since masks and gaiters for this purpose should be laundered after each use, choose one with care instructions that work for you.
-If you don’t have an accessible washing machine, the CDC recommends soaking face coverings in a bleach solution.
+Since masks and gaiters worn for this purpose should be laundered after each use, choose one with care instructions that work for you.
+If you don’t have an accessible washing machine, the CDC recommends using laundry detergent or soap and washing by hand.
 And if you doubt you’ll wash your gaiter after every use, consider stocking up on a multipack so you’re not tempted to skimp.

-To help you stay safe whether you're headed to the grocery store or out on a bigger mission, here are three of the best neck gaiters (sometimes advertised as a buff).
+To help you stay safe whether you're headed to the grocery store or out on a bigger adventure, here are six of the best neck gaiters (sometimes advertised as a buff).